ai4er-cdt/geograph/docs/getting_started.rst

     git clone https://github.com/ai4er-cdt/gtc-biodiversity.git

-Then go into the clone directory and make the environment required for GeoGraph
+Then enter the cloned directory and create the environment required for using GeoGraph

 .. code-block:: shell